panglesd/slipshow/docs/record-tutorial.rst

               2S & = & 101 & + & 101 & + & \dots & + & 101
       \end{array}

-   The spacing gave me trouble.
-Probably we can do better.
-But drawing is definitely easier, more human, and convey a richer message (eg in the order in which you draw the things).
+   The spacing gave me trouble; we can probably do better.
+Drawing is definitely easier, more human, and conveys a richer message (e.g. in the order in which you draw things).

 Setup
 -----

-The drawing feature is still new, and the workflow to integrate drawings to your presentation, whil perfectly functional, is not yet perfect and will improve over time.
+The drawing feature is still new, and the workflow to integrate drawings to your presentation, while perfectly functional, is not yet perfect and will improve over time.
 Currently, it looks like this:

-1. You type the "typed" part of your presentation.
+1. Create the "typed" part of your presentation.
 You get a presentation with "holes".
-2. You open the compiled presentation, and record the drawings for the presentation.
+2. Open the compiled presentation and record the drawings for it.
-3. You save those drawings in a ``.draw`` file.
+3. Save those drawings in a ``.draw`` file.
-4. You include the ``.draw`` file in your presentation, and decide when to replay the drawing.
+4. Include the ``.draw`` file in your presentation, and decide when to replay the drawings.

 In our case, the "typed" part of the presentation is minimal: We'll just type the title, the rest will be drawn.
-We also chose a ratio that gives us more horizontal space, and that is common for video-projectors and screens.
+We also chose a ratio that gives us more horizontal space, and that is common for video projectors and laptop screens.

 So, let's create the following ``sum.slp`` file: